Beyond the Book: 5 Untapped Ways to Monetize Your AI Writing Skills in 2026

 However, the most common criticism is the learning curve.
 It requires you to learn its specific outlining system.
 Some traditionalists also find the recurring subscription model frustrating when compared to older, one-time purchase tools.

+Can I write a screenplay in Squibler?
 Yes.
 Squibler features dedicated templates and automatic formatting specifically for screenplays, making it a viable alternative to tools like Final Draft if you want AI assistance during the drafting and brainstorming phases.

+Do I own the rights to the AI-generated text?
 Yes.
 Under current standard terms, the copyright of the output belongs to the user, meaning you can commercialize, publish, and sell the books or scripts you create on the platform.

+Will the AI copy someone else's work?
 Squibler uses major language models with built-in moderation to prevent direct plagiarism.
 However, it is always the author's responsibility to review, edit, and run a final plagiarism check before officially publishing a commercial book.

 If you frequently lose track of your plot threads in standard word processors, or if you have three half-finished novels sitting on your hard drive right now, Squibler is a necessary infrastructure investment.